 A romantic, renaissance hotel close to the St Charles Bridge and other attractions

-For our stay in Prague we wanted to stay close to city centre as we planned to walk everywhere.
+For our stay in Prague, we wanted to stay close to the city centre as we planned to walk everywhere.
 After looking around on hotel booking websites I decided to book a room at U Páva – which means ‘At the Peacock’ in Czech.
 The hotel is ideally placed to explore the surrounding markets, museums and historic buildings of Mala Strana, but it’s also just a 15-minute stroll across the bridge to the Old Town.
 It is only a 10-minute walk to Prague Castle.

-U Páva is an intimate four-star hotel, located right next to Charles bridge, offering 26 romantically-inclined rooms in a historical building, parts of which date back to the late 15th century.
+U Páva is an intimate four-star hotel, located right next to Charles bridge, offering 26 romantically inclined rooms in a historical building, parts of which date back to the late 15th century.
 Whilst there is no evening restaurant, there is a small breakfast room where breakfast is served is simple but fairly generous, featuring cheeses and cold meats, fruits and cereals, scrambled eggs and good coffee.
-There plenty of good restaurants and bars close by, including a great bakery just across the square, so having an on-site restaurant is not an issue.
+There are plenty of good restaurants and bars close by, including a great bakery just across the square, so having an on-site restaurant is not an issue.
 Also down the road is a rustic bar that serves a variety of Czech goulash dishes – delicious!